braindatalab/gecobench/README.md

 ./scripts/hydra/copy_data_to_cluster.sh nlp-benchmark_2024-02-15-10-14-37
 ```

-Lastly, the project config has to be updated to point to the correct data directory in `configs/gender_project_config.json`:
+Lastly, the project config has to be updated to point to the correct data directory in `configs/gender_no_sub_samp_project_config.json` and `configs/sentiment_config.json`:

 ```json
 {